Situational Overview

 Q1 — Relief

 The air clears.
 The haze lifts.
 You can see three blocks instead of one.
 The corridors feel wider because you can see the walls.
-The temperature drops to something a human body can tolerate without adaptation.
 Children discover what their neighborhood looks like.
 Some of them have never seen it clearly before.

 Q2 — The Build

 A taste of copper returns to the back of the throat.
 The fog doesn’t arrive all at once — it creeps.
 One morning the far wall of the corridor is slightly blurred.
 The next week, the blur has moved twenty meters closer.
-The heat doesn’t announce itself.
-It accumulates.
-You notice it in the sweat, not the air.
+You notice the heat in the sweat, not the air.

 Q3 — Siege